aksommerville/fullmoon/README.md

 I do intend to extend that, and also build for WebAssembly, MacOS, and Windows.
 But not a high priority.

+## Setup

+Create `etc/config.mk` if it's not there (TODO: put a generic example in this repo).
+In there, you must define `FMN_TARGETS:=` with the names of targets you want to build for.
+See `etc/make/target_*.mk`.
+Most targets will want some additional config, location of toolchains etc.

+Making a new target?
+Best idea is to copy `etc/make/target_linux.mk`.
+It's stable and pretty generic.
+Define `{TARGET}_OPT_ENABLE` with the names of directories under `src/opt/` to include in the source.
+You must include one opt unit with a `main()`: `genioc`, `macos`, `thumby`.
+Or if you need to write your own `main()`, you can make a new opt unit for it.
+See `src/game/fullmoon.h` for a few other hooks you must implement there.

+Targets must individually declare the rules for generating data sources, but these will probably be identical everywhere.

 ## TODO

 - [ ] Is there some kind of vsync signal on Thumby?
 I get tearing, visible if you strobe b/w really fast.